martc55/Jbd2Solis/README.md

 The BMS used is the JBD-SP25S003-L16S-100A.
 It was setup as a lead acid battery on my Solis inverter (RHI-3K-48ES-5G) and worked OK for 18 months, as long as you don't over discharge.
 Maximum discharge setting was 48V, which could leave some cells too low.

 Now when it gets near to 20% SoC my battery voltage is about 51V, under low load.
 I noted that at 20% it did not completely disconnect the battery, but it continues to discharge about 42W, so I set force charge at 15%.
-This gives it time to balance out the cells.
+This can give it time to balance out the cells.

 BMS has 2 output ports, One UART for BT module and I use the app to log the voltage and current data.
 I can also use the app to change the default properties of the BMS.